-This comparison is only a proxy for the true difference as AmTrust's estimate was on a UK GAAP basis whilst the independent estimate was on an Italian GAAP basis.
-However, I believe this is still a reasonable and proportionate comparison to make and the small difference is well within what I consider to be a reasonable range around the best estimate reserves.
+This comparison is only a proxy to the true difference as AmTrust's estimate was on a UK GAAP basis whilst the independent estimate was on an Italian GAAP basis.

+However, I believe this is still a reasonable and proportionate comparison to make and the small difference is well within what I consider to be a reasonable range around the Page 27 of 51 best estimate reserves.